Nathen920821/2024-Fall-Parkour-Game/README.md

 ## Procedure
 ### Motion Detection Part
 First, you will need these files: "main.cpp", both "motion_detection.cpp" and "motion_detection.h" in the Motion Detection folder, and both "my_filter.cpp" and "my_filter.h" in the Filter folder.
-During executing main.cpp, it will call the other four files, so make sure that you put all of these files in the same folder of main.cpp.
+During executing main.cpp, it will call the other four files, so make sure that you put all of these five files in the same folder.

 ### Data Transfer Part